intel/transfer-learning/tlt/distributed/README.md

 ## Launch a distributed training job with TLT CLI

 **Step 1:** Create a `hostfile` with a list of IP addresses of the participating nodes.
 Make sure the first IP address to be of the current node.
 For testing, you can use the nodes present in this [hostfile](hostfile)

-**Step 2:** Launch a distributed training job with TLT CLI using the appropriate flags.
+**Step 2:** Launch a distributed training job with Intel Transfer Learning Tool CLI using the appropriate flags.
 ```
 tlt train \
     -f pytorch \